Sug1874/MyCoffee/README.md

 # My Coffee

 ## Overview
-You can use this application to record and refer to information and impressions of the coffee you drink.
+By using this application, you can record and refer to information and impressions of the coffee you drink.

 ## How to run
+This is Ruby application.
+So Ruby must be installed on your machine.

 1. Clone this repository
 ```bash
 git clone https://github.com/Sug1874/MyCoffee.git